Simple Tips to Reduce Your Energy Bill

 Replace Old Lights with Energy Efficient LED’s

 Simply switching out old incandescent/halogen lights with inexpensive LED’s can make a huge difference in your quarterly electricity bill.
 These bulbs are high-powered, safe, and convenient to install.
 Do you prefer the ‘yellow’ light that emits from your existing halogen bulbs?
 Worry not, LED’s come in a range of colours to suit your every ambience desire.
 You can even purchase colour changing bulbs that connect to your smartphone as a controller!
-Brands such as Wix, Kogan and Genio offer this product and are relatively easy to set up.
+Brands such as Wiz, Kogan and Genio offer this product and are relatively easy to set up.
 See an example of LED lighting in a kitchen setting below by Steven Ungermann.

-Control Your Airflow
+Control Your Airflow to Reduce Your Energy Bill

 While this one seems logical, it is often overlooked…by managing the airflow in your home proactively, you can effortlessly save on air-conditioning and heating fees.
 Start by capitalizing on the natural airflow patterns of your home and compound this further with ceiling fan ventilation.
 On days where breeze alone simply isn’t enough, be sure to close any windows and doors where cool air might escape.
 Also ensure that you’re only cooling the rooms you’re actually using, this a huge contributor to the often-exorbitant cost of air conditioning.
 By controlling the temperature on a room-to-room basis, you can stay cool and save money, all at the same time.

-Wash Clothes in Cold water and Always Ensure a Full Load
+Wash Clothes in Coldwater and Always Ensure a Full Load

 While some tough stains do require a long, hot soaking, most day-to-day washes only require tepid water with an appropriate detergent.
 By organising your week to allow for 1-2 washes maximum you can save on your water and energy bills as well as time in the laundry.
 Try separating your dirty clothes into lights, darks and colours and organise your weekly wardrobe around your washing schedule, you would be surprised how much easier this can make your daily dressing decision process.